 Guidelines for Student Research Proposals

 The entire proposal should be no more than 6 pages (single spaced) in length, plus the face page.
-Both the student and mentor must sign the face page.
-Be sure to follow these directions and format carefully to increase the clarity of your application.
+Be sure to follow these directions and format carefully.

 Describe the significance (potential usefulness or importance) of your project.

 II.
 Background and Rationale for the Study (2-3 pages)